| CHAPTER D7 THE QUICK AND THE DEAD |

 means living forever in torment.

 That is what real death is.
-Real death is not dying in an
+Real death is not dying in an automobile

-which there is no resurrection, no escape, no relief, and no end.
+is no resurrection, no escape, no relief, and no end.
 Talk about destruction – that’s it; you’re gone!

 Permanently!